- Home

 - The intrusion into their privacy is minimal.

-However, please note you that you have the right to object to this processing of your data, and you may do so by any of the means specified in this policy.
+However, please note you that you have the right to object to this processing of your data, and you may do so by any of the means specified in this Policy.

 If you become a friend or follower of CUNEF on social media, we will process your data to keep you informed of our events and activities via said media.
 The legal basis for this is your consent, and your data will be stored for as long as you remain a friend or follower.
 You may withdraw your consent at any time, although this will not affect the lawfulness of any previous use of the information.
 Providing personal data is optional, but, unless you provide the necessary information, it will be impossible for you to become a friend or follower on social media.

-When users register directly via social media, we will process the data provided on said media only for the purposes described in their privacy policies, collecting the data required to complete our registration form.
+When users register directly via social media, we will process the data provided on said platforms only for the purposes described in their privacy policies, collecting the data required to complete our registration form.
 If we require additional information to register you on our website, you will be required to add it using our registration form, subject to the conditions set out in in this Privacy Policy.

 The legal basis for processing résumés submitted for a specific ongoing recruitment process is the existence of a pre-contractual relationship.
 Any additional data collected during the interview or candidate selection process will be processed on the same legal basis.

-The legal basis for processing your résumé if you have asked us to store it after a recruitment process or you have submitted it spontaneously is your consent.
+The legal basis for processing the data in your résumé if you have asked us to store it after a recruitment process or you have submitted it spontaneously is your consent.
 You can withdraw this consent at any time, although this will not affect the lawfulness of any previous use of the information.

 - Relevant government agencies, for the cases and purposes established by law.